isomerpages/govtech-stp/pages/FAQ.md

 ### 4) Transport Advisories

-#### 1. What are the transport advisories for travellers who are completing their Stay Home Notice at their accommodation?
+#### 1. What are the transport advisories for travellers who have to serve Stay Home Notice?

 Travellers can commute using their own private vehicle, taxis (including street-hailed taxis) or book a private-hire car (GrabSHN, Go-Jek, Ryde, MVL(TADA)) via the provider's respective apps.